 The use of transcatheter aortic valve implantation (TAVI) has grown rapidly over the last decade1

-This is due to the innovations in valve prostheses and delivery systems, improvements in clinical outcomes1 (evidenced within clinical trials such as PARTNER I and II)2-5 and the expanded indication for the use of TAVI.6
+This is due to the innovations in valve prostheses and delivery systems, improvements in clinical outcomes1 (evidenced within clinical trials such as PARTNER I and II, and more recently PARTNER 3)2-6,8-12 and the expanded indication for the use of TAVI.6

-In the 2017 ESC/EACTS Guidelines,6 the use of TAVI, as an alternative to surgical aortic valve replacement (sAVR), was expanded from high risk patients (EuroSCORE II surgical risk score ≥10%),7 to patients at increased surgical risk (EuroSCORE II ≥4%), based on a robust clinical evidence base.
+In the 2017 ESC/EACTS Guidelines,7 the use of TAVI, as an alternative to surgical aortic valve replacement (sAVR), was expanded from high risk patients (EuroSCORE II surgical risk score ≥10%),2 to patients at increased surgical risk (EuroSCORE II ≥4%), based on a robust clinical evidence base.

-Patients at increased surgical risk include those previously studied in clinical trials, such as PARTNER I and II,3, 4 classified as high and intermediate risk (EuroSCORE II ≥4‒8%) respectively.
-Clinical trials investigating the safety and efficacy of TAVI in low-risk patients (EuroSCORE II <4%) are underway and presently the guidelines for these patients recommend that these low-risk patients are treated with conventional sAVR.6
+Patients at increased surgical risk include those previously studied in clinical trials, such as PARTNER I5 and II12 ,classified as high and intermediate risk (EuroSCORE II ≥4‒8%) respectively.

 The PARTNER II trial data were pivotal in providing supporting evidence demonstrating the clinical superiority of TAVI via the transfemoral approach versus sAVR in patients at intermediate surgical risk.

-Patients who received TAVI via transfemoral access returned to their normal, daily activities faster than patients who received sAVR.8
+Patients who received TAVI via transfemoral access returned to their normal, daily activities faster than patients who received sAVR.3

-In 2007, Edwards Lifesciences initiated the first ever randomised TAVI trial, PARTNER.9 This paradigm-shifting study was designed as two parallel and individually powered trials investigating 1057 patients at high surgical risk (EuroSCORE ≥10%).
+In 2007, Edwards Lifesciences initiated the first ever randomised TAVI trial, PARTNER.5,8 This paradigm-shifting study was designed as two parallel and individually powered trials investigating 1057 patients at high surgical risk (EuroSCORE ≥10%).
 The two cohorts compared established treatments in patients considered by the Heart Team to be operable (TAVI versus sAVR) or inoperable (standard therapy or balloon aortic valvuloplasty versus TAVI).
-The PARTNER trial results were ground breaking, showing significantly improved all-cause mortality at 1 and 5 years in inoperable patients previously treated with standard therapy.5, 9
+The PARTNER trial results were ground breaking, showing significantly improved all-cause mortality at 1 and 5 years in inoperable patients previously treated with standard therapy.6, 8

 Cohort A – TAVI vs. sAVR in high-risk patients4

-Cohort B – TAVI vs. standard therapy in inoperable patients5
+Cohort B – TAVI vs. standard therapy in inoperable patients6